saptak/eg-mcp-server/USER_GUIDE.md

-### **Alpha Software - Evaluation Only**

-**Warning:** This MCP server is currently in an alpha stage and is **not ready for production use**.
-It is provided for evaluation purposes only.
-The authors and contributors bear no liability for any damages or issues that may arise from its use.

 # EGMCP Server User Guide

 Complete guide to using the EGMCP Server with Claude Desktop for comprehensive Envoy Gateway management including monitoring, route creation, and traffic configuration.